https://github.com/nexustech101/registers

 ## Documentation

-Registers is production-ready today and actively expanding into agentic tooling workflows.
-Planned additions include:
+Registers is production-ready today and designed to expand into higher-level automation and agentic tooling workflows.

-A decorator-based framework for defining and operating MCP servers.
+* **MCP support** — decorator-based primitives for defining and operating MCP servers;

-These additions are designed to work with the current `fx-tool + cli + db + cron` architecture rather than replace it.
+These additions are intended to extend the current `fx-tool + cli + db + cron` architecture rather than replace it.

 ## Requirements